Rachel has been an online writer for over three years. Her articles often focus on holidays and DIY projects.

 A Rookie Mistake

-Ahh New Years... the time of year that everyone tells themselves lies, and then wakes up the next day and finds an excuse to not to live up to their expectations.
-Now, don't get me wrong, I love New Years... but I can't stand listening to people talk about their resolutions.
+New Years, the time of year that everyone tells themselves lies, and then wakes up the next day and finds an excuse not to live up to their expectations.
+Now, don't get me wrong, I love New Years, but I can't stand listening to people talk about their resolutions.
 I mean, resolutions are a good thing, if they're reasonable.
-But believe me, we've all heard the classic
+But, believe me, we've all heard the classic lies:

 That right there, ladies and gents, is an example of a rookie mistake.
 We've all told ourselves these lies at one point in our lives.
-And, to top it all off, ninety percent of the time we subconsciously know that we won't follow through with these resolutions anyways.
-So, I'm here to give you a brief background on resolutions, ways to make a good one, and how to stick to it this year.
+To top it all off, ninety percent of the time, we subconsciously know that we won't follow through with these resolutions anyways.
+So, I'm here to give you a brief background on resolutions, ways to make a good one, and how to stick to it this year!